moq-wg/moq-transport/draft-lcurley-warp.md

 Here, Track ID is the unique ID that identifies the track within the broadcast.
 Track Format idetifies the format used by the track; for the ISOBMFF-based format described in this document, 0x00 is specified.
 In the case 0x00 is used, Format-Specific Metadata contains a `ftyp` box followed by a `moov` box.

-A track descriptor may appear in both the INIT message and a subsequent TRACK message.
+A track descriptor may appear in both the SETUP message and a subsequent TRACK message.

 # Messages